eitanturok/eitanturok.github.io/_posts/2025-06-30-llm-inference-notes.md

 layout: distill
 title: 30 Interview Questions on LLM Inference
 date: 2025-06-30 11:59:00
-description: How many FLOPs do you save with a kv-cache?
-When does the kv-cache hurt?
+description: How many FLOPs is attention?
+When does a KV cache hurt performance?
+Why does beam search cause your KV cache memory to explode?
 tags: comments
 categories: interview llm inference kv-cache
 giscus_comments: true